-Purpose of Modification: An early adoption project of the EU Electricity Balancing Framework, TERRE is expected to go-live in Q3 2018.
+Modification At what stage is this document in the process?
+GC0097: GB processes supporting TERRE participation and dispatch Purpose of Modification: An early adoption project of the EU Electricity Balancing Framework, TERRE is expected to go-live in Q3 2018.
 It sets a common platform for Replacement Reserves across EU regions.
-GC0097 will consider the Grid Code impacts of TERRE and manage any necessary modifications.
+GC0097 will consider the Grid Code impacts of assessed by a Workgroup

-Please provide an initial view of the preferred governance route/pathway and impacted parties The Proposer recommends that this modification should be: (delete as appropriate)
+Please provide an initial view of the preferred governance route/pathway and impacted parties

+The Proposer recommends that this modification should be: (delete as appropriate)